Kamal Khera

 Kamal Khera is a Canadian nurse and politician who served as a Cabinet Minister under both Prime Minister Justin Trudeau and Prime Minister Mark Carney.
 A member of the Liberal Party, Khera represented the riding of Brampton West in the House of Commons from 2015 to 2025.
 She served as Minister of Seniors from 2021 to 2023, Minister of Diversity, Inclusion, and Persons with Disabilities from 2023 to 2025, and Minister of Health in 2025 until she was unseated in the 2025 Canadian federal election.
 Khera is among the youngest women ever elected to the House of Commons.

+On July 14, 2026, Khera was appointed Consul General of Canada in Los Angeles.

 Education and early career

 Before entering politics, Khera attended York University where she earned an Honours Bachelor of Science in nursing.
 She went on to work as a registered nurse in the palliative and oncology units at St. Joseph’s Health Centre in Toronto.

 During the first wave of the COVID-19 pandemic, she volunteered at a long-term care facility in her hometown of Brampton and administered vaccines in the community.